josefernandezest98/training/PySpark_Training/README.md

 ## 4. Deep Learning:

-This last module tries to integrate a the gradient descent algorithm with tensorFlow and Pandas.
+This last module tries to integrate the gradient descent algorithm with tensorFlow and Pandas.
 Gradient descent algorithm does not work for all functions.
 There are two specific requirements.
 A function has to be:

 *  differentiable: a function is differentiable if it has a derivative for each point in its domain.
 *  convex: for two points $x_1, x_2$ the function is convex if for $\lambda \in \left[0,1\right]$ the points verify